 A revolution in military technology.
 Those words are likely to evoke images of superweapons, or perhaps a new generation of sensors and software.
 But the next revolution in military technology may center around one of the humblest yet most ubiquitous items of military equipment: the service member’s uniform.

 Called second skin, this technology aims at producing fabrics that “breathe,” keeping the wearer comfortable while protecting against chemical and biological agents.
-On the battlefield, this can make the difference between effectiveness and incapacity, between life and death.
+On the battlefield, these futuristic military uniforms can make the difference between effectiveness and incapacity, between life and death.
 Beyond the battlefield, the same technology can save first responders and other emergency workers – as well as serve a host of everyday and industrial purposes.

 A Breath of Life